software-mansion/react-native-svg/USAGE.md

 v10 adds experimental support for using masks together with native elements.
-If you had native elements inside any Svg root before (which was unsupported), Then your content might change appearance when upgrading, as e.g. transforms and masks now take effect.
+If you had native elements inside any Svg root before (which was unsupported), then your content might change appearance when upgrading, as e.g. transforms and masks now take effect.

-#### Pattern
+## Pattern

 A pattern is used to fill or stroke an object using a pre-defined graphic object which can be replicated ("tiled") at fixed intervals in x and y to cover the areas to be painted.
 Patterns are defined using a ‘pattern’ element and then referenced by properties ‘fill’ and ‘stroke’ on a given graphics element to indicate that the given element shall be filled or stroked with the referenced pattern.
 The <Pattern> element must be nested within a [&lt;Defs&gt;](#defs) tag.
 The [&lt;Defs&gt;](#defs) tag is short for definitions and contains definition of special elements (such as gradients).